lmangani/duckdb-extension-httpserver/docs/README.md

 # DuckDB HTTP Server Extension
 This very experimental extension spawns an HTTP Server from within DuckDB serving query requests.<br>
-The extension goal is to replace the functionality currently offered by our project [Quackpipe](https://github.com/metrico/quackpipe)
+The extension goal is to replace the functionality currently offered by [Quackpipe](https://github.com/metrico/quackpipe)

 ### Extension Functions